ibrahimadlani/sponsors-club-backend/README.md

 Override the default database credentials or Django settings by exporting environment variables before running `docker compose` or by editing the compose file.
 The service mounts the repository into the container so code changes are picked up without a rebuild.
+Static assets are collected on startup and served via WhiteNoise; they persist in a dedicated Docker volume so admin pages load without 404s even after container restarts.
 To re-run migrations manually, use:

 ```bash
 docker compose run --rm web /app/scripts/migrate.sh